 I love lemon.
 Lemon meringue pies are one of my favorite kind of pie.
-What gave me the idea for happened while I was watching Paula Deen on the Food Network where she was making lemon meringue pies.
-After making my Mac & Cheese in Jar, I thought it would be fun to see if this same concept would work for mini lemon meringue pies.
-I’ll let you be the judge as to how they turned out. :-).
+What gave me the idea for happened while I was watching Paula Deen on TV where she was making her lemon meringue pies.
+After making my Mac & Cheese in Jar, I thought it would be fun to see if this same concept would work for my mini lemon meringue pies.
+I’ll let you be the judge as to how these Lemon Meringue Pies In A Jar turned out. :-).

 Lemon Meringue Pies In A Jar

 - 3 egg yolks, whisked

 - 6 round lemon wafer or a shortbread biscuit